suzuna08/Map-app/IMPLEMENTATION.md

 - Full-width "Sign out" button (`rounded-xl border-warm-200 bg-warm-50`)

 This replaces the former "Sign out" button that lived in the nav bar.

-### Layout-Level AddPlaceModal

-The root layout renders the single `AddPlaceModal` instance (toggled by the dock's "+" button).
-This serves as the primary explicit add-place entry point alongside the search bar's inline URL paste.
-The layout version uses `invalidate('supabase:auth')` for auth refresh and dispatches a `window` `place-added` CustomEvent so the places page can call its local `loadData()` to refresh the place list immediately.

 ### Auth State Subscription